CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ![Resource Property Manufacturing Order](./media/task-activities/resource-property-manufacturing-order.webp)

-On the Resource Property form in CompuTec PDC, you have the values assigned in SAP B1 displayed:
+On the Resource Property form in CompuTec PDC, values assigned in SAP Business One are displayed:

 ![Resource Property in PDC](./media/task-activities/resource-property-in-pdc.webp)

-Those are predefined planned values.
-You can confirm that these are correct on production (by checking the Checked checkbox and clicking the Save icon).
-You can also change the values if real properties differ from planned ones:
+These are predefined planned values.
+You can confirm their accuracy during production by checking the “Checked” checkbox and clicking the Save icon.
+Alternatively, you can update the values if the actual properties differ from the planned ones:

 ![Planned Current Values](./media/task-activities/planned-current-values.webp)

-Note that the above example values differ from the planned: The employee used Low pressure instead of High.
+In the example above, the current values differ from the planned ones: the employee opted for low pressure instead of the planned high pressure.

-To record the set value click the Save icon at the bottom of the Resource Properties form.
+To record the updated value, click the "Save" icon at the bottom of the Resource Properties form.

 Resource properties values recorded from CompuTec PDC level for specific Manufacturing Order Resources can be viewed in SAP Business One: